-HTX-011, which utilizes Heron's proprietary Biochronomer Technology, is an investigational, long-acting, extended-release formulation of the local anesthetic bupivacaine in a fixed-dose combination with the anti-inflammatory meloxicam for postoperative pain management.
+HTX-011, an investigational agent, is a dual-acting, fixed-dose combination of the local anesthetic bupivacaine with a low dose of the nonsteroidal anti-inflammatory drug meloxicam.
+It is the first and only extended-release local anesthetic to demonstrate in Phase 3 studies significantly reduced pain and opioid use through 72 hours compared to bupivacaine solution, the current standard-of-care local anesthetic for postoperative pain control.
 By delivering sustained levels of both a potent anesthetic and a local anti-inflammatory agent directly to the site of tissue injury, HTX-011 was designed to deliver superior pain relief while reducing the need for systemically administered pain medications such as opioids, which carry the risk of harmful side effects, abuse and addiction.
-HTX-011 has been shown to reduce pain significantly better than placebo or bupivacaine alone in five diverse surgical models: hernia repair, abdominoplasty, bunionectomy, total knee arthroplasty and breast augmentation.
+HTX-011 has been shown to reduce pain significantly better than placebo or bupivacaine alone in five diverse surgical models; hernia repair, abdominoplasty, bunionectomy, total knee arthroplasty and breast augmentation.
 HTX-011 was granted Fast Track designation from the FDA in the fourth quarter of 2017 and Breakthrough Therapy designation in the second quarter of 2018.
 We submitted a New Drug Application ("NDA") to the FDA for HTX-011 in October of 2018 and received Priority Review designation in December of 2018.
 A Complete Response Letter ("CRL") was received from the FDA regarding the NDA for HTX-011 on April 30, 2019.
-The CRL stated that the FDA was unable to approve the NDA in its present form based on the need for additional Chemistry, Manufacturing and Controls ("CMC") and non-clinical information.
+The CRL stated that the FDA was unable to approve the NDA in its present form based on the need for additional Chemistry, Manufacturing and Controls and non-clinical information.
 Based on the complete review of the NDA, the FDA did not identify any clinical safety or efficacy issues, and there was no requirement for further clinical studies or data analyses.
-In April 2019, we announced that the Marketing Authorisation Application ("MAA") for HTX-011 was validated by the European Medicines Agency ("EMA").
+In October 2019, the FDA accepted our NDA resubmission for HTX-011, and the FDA set a Prescription Drug User Fee Act goal date of March 26, 2020.
+In March 2019, the Marketing Authorisation Application ("MAA") for HTX-011 was validated by the European Medicines Agency ("EMA").
 Validation of the MAA confirms that the submission is complete and starts the EMA's Centralised Procedure.
 The EMA granted eligibility to the Centralised Procedure for HTX-011 based on it meeting the criteria of a medicinal product constituting a significant scientific innovation.
 The Centralised Procedure allows applicants to receive a marketing authorisation that is valid throughout the European Union.
-An opinion from the EMA Committee for Medicinal Products for Human Use (CHMP) is anticipated in the first half of 2020.
+An opinion from the EMA Committee for Medicinal Products for Human Use is anticipated in the first half of 2020.